Next Start

 13. What are the next steps in the interview process?

-What to Wear to a Mechanic Interview
+What To Wear to a Mechanic Interview

 Last but certainly not least, you might be wondering, “What should I wear to an automotive mechanic interview?”

 While technicians may not wear suits and ties to work every day, this doesn’t mean you shouldn’t dress professionally for the interview.
 Men can wear a nice, casual shirt with trousers and a tie if you would like, and women can wear a casual blouse and skirt or slacks.
-In general, make sure your clothes are clean, ironed and color-coordinated.
+In general, make sure your clothes are clean, ironed and color coordinated.

 Men should shave before the interview and if you wear your hair long, be sure to tie it back for safety reasons.

 When it comes to shoes, avoid any kind of sandals or high heels.
 You will most likely want to wear a pair of closed-toed shoes that are sturdy enough for the environment you’ll be in.
-Additionally, be sure to bring a pair of work clothes with you in the car in case you are asked to demonstrate your skills during the interview.

 Final Tips